adarshagar211/adarsh-agarwal-labforward-assignment/README.md

 For building and running the application you need:

-Java JDK 11 ,
+ - Java JDK 11
-Spring 5,
+ - Spring 5
-UI (HTML ,JQuery, AJAX, BootStrap),
+ - UI (HTML ,JQuery, AJAX, BootStrap)
-Maven 3+ or higher,
+ - Maven 3+ or higher
-Git
+ - Git

 ## About the project

- Its created as a springboot application which makes its production ready and runs on embedded Tomcat server.
- This project can simply be imported as maven project an run on Eclipse or IntelliJ or using maven using below command
+ Its created as a SpringBoot production ready application which runs on embedded Tomcat server.
+This project can simply be imported as maven project and can run on Eclipse or IntelliJ or run directly using below command.

  ```shell
 mvn spring-boot:run
 ```
-It has no external dependencies it uses internal file "labnotes.txt" to find the word matches and frequency as mentioned in assignment.
+It has no external dependencies and reads internal file  "labnotes.txt" to find the lab entries.
 Scheduler is used for optimizing API's response .
-UI is built to give this application look and feel , you can get below API's response by entering "word"/"Word" in search bar & clicking button
+UI gives good look and feel to application and useful for testing.

+ Two APi's built :
-Getting Frequency of word in labnotes ->  /api/data/frequency/{pattern}?labEntryIndex={value} Getting similar words in labnotes     ->  /api/data/similar/{pattern}?labEntryIndex={value}
+ - Getting Frequency of word in labnotes ->  /api/data/frequency/{pattern}?labEntryIndex={value}
+ - Getting similar words in labnotes     ->  /api/data/similar/{pattern}?labEntryIndex={value}

-Added some Junits around controller for API and validation testing API thows Exception Error when -> search word is not alphanumeric - Response status is 422 Unprocessable Entity.
+Added some Junits around controller for API and validation testing API thows Exception Error  :
+ -  search word is not alphanumeric - Response status is 422 Unprocessable Entity.
-                          when -> labnotes is empty  - Response status is 500 Internal Server Error when -> In case of unexpected error on server - Response status is 500 Internal Server Error
+  - labnotes is empty  - Response status is
+   500 Internal Server Error
+  - Incase of unexpected error on server - Response status is 500 Internal Server Error

 Please check swagger URL for testing and more documentation on API's